palewire/django-calaccess-technical-documentation/docs/faq.rst

 Do I have to load the CAL-ACCESS data into my default database?
 ---------------------------------------------------------------

-No, django-calaccess-raw-data supports the use of automatic database routing, which Django's own documentation describes as "the easiest way to use multiple databases".
+No, :doc:`/apps/calaccess_raw` supports the use of automatic database routing, which Django's own documentation describes as "the easiest way to use multiple databases".

 If you fall into this category, first of all, be sure you've carefully read